Kong/lua-resty-timer-ng/README.md

         local timer = require("resty.timer")

         local options = {
-            real_timer = 10,                -- restart a timer after a certain number of this timer triggers recreate_interval = 50,         -- number of timer will be created by OpenResty API }
+            threads = 10,                -- restart a timer after a certain number of this timer triggers recreate_interval = 50,         -- number of timer will be created by OpenResty API }
         timer:configure(options)